-Through a national search, managed by LAND studio, three local artists have been selected to adorn neighborhood underpasses with digitally captured murals to be installed upon completion of the Innerbelt Bridge.
+Through a national search, managed by LAND studio, three artists were commissioned to enhance neighborhood underpasses with digitally captured murals to be installed on the Innerbelt Bridge.
 The selection process began in the fall of 2011 and the request for qualifications elicited more than 150 submissions from artists nationwide.
 Nine finalists were selected to present full proposals and a selection committee pared the field to three winners; Cleveland native Natalie Lanese, Cleveland resident Eric Rippert and the team of Erin Guido and Peter Brock also with ties to Cleveland.

 The artists were each selected for placement at one of three underpass locations in Cleveland’s Historic Gateway and Tremont neighborhoods.
-Lanese, a collage artist currently working in Michigan, will exhibit her designs on Ontario Street in the Gateway neighborhood.
-The works of Rippert, a photographer, will be showcased in the Tremont Neighborhood on Fairfield Avenue.
-The team of Guido, a Cleveland-based graphic designer, and Brock, a New York-based public artist, will display their work on West 14th street in Tremont.
+Lanese, a collage artist currently working in Michigan, installed her designs on Ontario Street in the Gateway neighborhood.
+The works of Rippert, a photographer, are showcased in the Tremont Neighborhood on Fairfield Avenue.
+The team of Guido, a Cleveland-based graphic designer, and Brock, a New York-based public artist, can be found on West 14th street in Tremont.